zynksoftware/Zynk-Workflow/docs/_documentation/Welcome-Section/Consulting-Development.md

 1. **Enquiry:** Upon receipt of your enquiry, we will provide you with an initial estimate for the work involved within 1 business day.
 2. **Acceptance:** Once you accept our estimate, we prepare a detailed scope document outlining the full details of the project and costs
 3. **Scope Sign off:** After you sign off the project scope we ask for an initial deposit of 50%
-4. **Provision:** We provide and customise Zynk to your exact requirements.
+4. **Provision:** We design the required Zynk workflow(s) customised to your exact requirements.
-5. **Deployment:** We then Deploy and Test the automation via Remote Desktop or on-site as required.
+5. **Deployment:** We then Deploytest the integration then deploy via Remote Desktop or on-site as required, once this stage is completed we will invoice the next 40% of the project.
-6. **Inspection:** Your integration is reviewed by a Business Analyst and when we are both happy we move forward.
+6. **User Acceptance Testing:** Your integration is ready for you to perform your acceptance testing.
-7. **Handover:** We ask you pay our final invoice.
+7. **Go Live:** We put the integration live on your system and send our final invoice.

 **Services Offered:**
 - Ecommerce & Database Integration